liveahero-wiki/liveahero-wiki.github.io/_charas/polaris.md

 {% include voice-table.html resourceName="polaris"
 h_gachaResult = "The brightest star of the northern sky is here!
-The one who will crush evil and guide the weak!<br>That’s right, for I am Polaris Mask!<br>Lead me to the burning ring, Partner!" salesStart = "Let's go!
+The one who will crush evil and guide the weak!<br>That’s right, for I am Polaris Mask!<br>Lead me to the burning ring, Partner!" s_gachaResult = "The first star in the ring!
+POLARIS MASK!<br>You want me to take the second position, partner?<br>Leave it to me!<br>Let's make a passionate battle!" salesStart = "Let's go!
 It's a performance!" salesEnd = "Give me your loud applause!" battleStart = "The sound of the gong is calling me!<br>Polaris mask, is here!"